- Ages 4+

 Yes, St Cecilias Hall Museum of Instruments is wheelchair friendly.

-St Cecilias Hall Museum of Instruments has not told us if they are fully pushchair friendly.
+No, St Cecilias Hall Museum of Instruments have stated they are not pushchair friendly.

 St Cecilias Hall Museum of Instruments has not told us if they are dog friendly.